lakejs/lake-docs/reference/selection.md

 ### toBookmark()

-Changes the [selection.range](#range) to a range represented by the provided bookmark.
+Changes [selection.range](#range) to the range represented by the provided bookmark.

 * Parameters: